ccb-hms/hmc-clinic-2022-23/assignment_5/README.md

 ## Execution <a name="exec"></a>

-To run our code for this assignment, follow along in our [Notebook](Notebooks/Assignment5NotebookSummarized.ipynb).
-(The other notebooks are intended as a catalog of our thought process and can be ignored.)
+To run our code for this assignment, follow along in our [Summarized Notebook](Notebooks/Assignment5NotebookSummarized.ipynb).
+The other notebooks (Assignment5NotebookPart1 and Assignment5NotebookPart2) are intended as a catalog of our thought process and can be ignored.